SFULibrary/islandora_doi_framework/modules/islandora_doi_datacite/README.md

-# Islandora DOI Framework DataCite/MODS
+# Islandora DOI Framework DataCite

 ## Overview

-Submodule of the Islandora DOI framework module that manages DOIs provided by [DataCite](https://www.datacite.org/) and persists them to objects' MODS datastream.
+Submodule of the Islandora DOI framework module that manages DOIs provided by [DataCite](https://www.datacite.org/).

 This module creates a record complying with the [DataCite Metadata Schema](https://schema.datacite.org/) from an object's DC datastream, and using the "Assign DOI" functionality provided by the Islandora DOI Framework module, posts it to the DataCite Metadata Store along with the object's URL.
 These two tasks together mint a DOI for the object.
 The object's PID is used as its DOI's "suffix", resulting in DOIs that look like 10.5072/islandora:1234 ('10.5072' is the test DOI prefix; the one assigned to your institution will be used instead).
 Optionally, the module can generate a UUID to use as the DOI suffix.